2007–08 FC Basel season: Domestic league

 Basel's priority for the season was to win the league championship.
 The Swiss Super League season began on 22 July.
 Basel's first game was at home to FC Zürich which was won 1–0.
 In the fourth and sixth round of the championship, Basel suffered two defeats, 1–5 against BSC Young Boys and 0–2 against Grasshopper Club, and slid down to the fourth position in the league table.
 It took them two months before they climbed back to the leading position.
 In this period they won nine and drew two of eleven games.
 Basel suffered a home defeat against Xamax directly before the winter break and the suffered another defeat in the away match against Young Boys directly as the second half of the season began.
 Nevertheless Basel stayed in top position in the league table until virtually the end of the championship, slipping to second position twice.
 The first time as they lost an away match against Luzern and the second time after an away draw against Aarau.
 In the last eight games of the season, Basel achieved only four victories and four draws.
 But the team played strong enough to regain the lead.
-Basel won the Swiss Super League for the first time since 2005 on the 10 May 2008 at St. Jakob-Park after a 2-0 win over their main title threats BSC Young Boys.
+Basel won the Swiss Super League for the first time since 2005 on the 10 May 2008 at St. Jakob-Park after a 2–0 win over their main title threats BSC Young Boys.

 The championship decision was made in the last game of the season.
 FCB needed only a point from the match to win the Championship, however if YB won then they would have become champions.
 This was exactly the same situation as the end of the 2005–06 season, then the final match was between Basel and Zürich then.
-The painful memories of losing the league on the last day of the season in 2006 and the resulting 2006 Basel hooligan incident seemed to spur FCB on.
+The memories of losing the league on the last day of the season in 2006 and the resulting 2006 Basel hooligan incident seemed to spur FCB on.
 Basel took an early lead through Valentin Stocker and a second goal scored by Marco Streller just a few minutes later wrapped up the victory well before half time.

 FCB obtained 74 points to win the championship and qualify for Champions League second qualifying round.
 They were four points above YB with 70 points and 18 points ahead of third placed FCZ, who obtained 56 points.
 These two teams qualified to UEFA Cup second qualifying round.
 The bottom placed Thun suffered relegation and second last St. Gallen advanced to the relegation/promotion play-pff against Bellinzona.
 Bellinzona won the play-off and were promoted FCSG suffered relegation.